Standard Model Theory for the FCC-ee Tera-Z stage: Differential equations for multiloop integrals

 where $P=P^2$ is some projector, $\bar{P}=1-P$, and the following properties of $P$ are required.
 Let

 be the image and coimage of $P$.
 Then we require

-The first three conditions concern the image of $P$ and are basically accounted for in the Barkatou-Pfl\"ugel algorithm.
-The last condition secures that the transformation \eqref{eq:balance} does not increase the Poincar\'e rank at $x=x_2$.
+The first three conditions concern the image of $P$ and are basically accounted for in the Barkatou--Pfl\"ugel algorithm.
+The last condition secures that \Eref{eq:balance} does not increase the Poincar\'e rank at $x=x_2$.
 More specifically, it is straightforward to check that the transformed matrix $\tilde{M}=T^{-1}\left(MT-\partial_xT\right)$ has the expansions

 where